api3dao/oev-docs/docs/oev-searchers/glossary.md

 gas token.
 Its purpose is to hold [OEV auctions](#oev-auction) in a transparent and retrospectively verifiable way.

-### OEV proceeds

-OEV proceeds refer to auction proceeds, which is the amount searchers pay for auctions.
-Vast majority of OEV proceeds goes back to the dApp in the form of [OEV Rewards](#oev-rewards), while the rest is kept as protocol fee for Api3.

 ### OEV proxy

 An OEV proxy is a proxy contract that reads a value from both